Revenue & Growth··18 min read

 Connected Packaging: A First-Party Data Channel You Already Own

-Your product packaging reaches every single customer you have.
-It is the one touchpoint you fully control, regardless of where or how the product was sold.
-A QR code on your packaging transforms this passive surface into an active data capture channel — one where the customer initiates the interaction and receives value in return.
-Digital warranty registration is one of the most effective ways to start this value exchange, with registration rates far exceeding traditional paper-card approaches.
+Your product packaging reaches every single customer you have — regardless of whether they bought from Amazon, a supermarket, or a specialist retailer.
+It is the one touchpoint you fully control without needing a platform intermediary.
+A QR code on your packaging transforms this passive surface into an active data capture channel, one where the customer initiates the interaction voluntarily and receives something useful in return.
+That consent-first structure is what makes it both privacy-compliant and genuinely valuable.
+Digital warranty registration is one of the most effective ways to begin this value exchange, with registration rates far exceeding traditional paper-card approaches.
+Unlike paid media or email campaigns, connected packaging costs nothing per impression — every product you have already shipped is a potential scan waiting to happen.
+Two distinct data types are generated simultaneously from a single scan:

 When a customer scans a QR code on your product, several things happen simultaneously: